M40 recoilless rifle: Gallery

 Greek Mercedes-Benz 240G M40 carrier.
 Note the metal guard to protect the engine from the gun blast.

 Firing the gun from a Mercedes-Benz 240G.

 An ex-Australian Army M40 recoilless rifle mounted on a Land Rover on display in the grounds of the Australian War Memorial.

 A rather uncommon use of the M40 on a Greek fast patrol boat, circa 1982.

 The same Greek fast patrol boat.

 A Pakistan Army (Obtained from the Pakistan Army in 1971 war) M40 recoilless rifle mounted on a Willys Jeep M38A1 on display in the Bangladesh Military Museum.

 U.S. Marines manning an M40 during the Battle of Huế in the Vietnam War.

-Willys M38A1C equipped M40 recoilless gun, used by Republic Of China Marine Corps.
+Willys M38A1C equipped M40 recoilless gun, used by the Taiwanese marines.